Day 2 of our Christmas Crafts Countdown! Only 11 Days until Christmas!

 When my husband was born, my mother-in-law, started a tradition that every Christmas they would make a homemade ornament.
 When I married my husband he brought with him 18 homemade ornaments to put on our first Christmas tree.
 Now that we have children, each year my MIL has us over to her house for a special day of ornament making.
 Our tree is full of so many memories.
 Depending on the shape and size of the ornament we may write some special things on the back, like the age, hobbies, interests, new milestones reached that year.
 No matter what type of ornament it is we always write the persons name and the year somewhere on it.
 While the possibilities of what type of ornament to make are absolutely endless, we are making salt dough ornaments!

 I prefer the dough recipe that calls for baking soda and cornstarch instead of flour and salt.
-The texture is much smoother, the color is pure white instead of tan, and it’s suppose to be more durable (I haven’t tested how breakable it is…yet).
+The texture is much smoother, the color is pure white instead of tan, and it’s supposed to be more durable (I haven’t tested how breakable it is…yet).

 - 1 Cup Corn starch